Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 24. Museum Mystery Hunt

-Immerse your team in the fascinating world of history, art, and culture by hosting a scavenger hunt inside a museum.
-Teams must solve riddles that lead them to specific exhibits, decode messages hidden within paintings or sculptures, and sometimes even interact with staff for bonus challenges.
-This idea blends problem-solving with learning, making it perfect for companies looking to spark curiosity while encouraging collaboration.
+Host a hunt inside a museum where teams solve riddles tied to specific exhibits, decode messages hidden in paintings or sculptures, and interact with staff for bonus challenges.
+This blends problem-solving with learning.

 Time required: 2–3 hours